Serena1432/mkxp-z-nobihaza/README.md

 ### Ruby

 I will use Ruby from `rvm` instead of building from `mkxp-z/ruby` source code due to its difficulity and faulty nature.
-I don't know if the rvm version has any different with the fork version, but for now it's the only way due to my lack of knowledge.
+I don't know if the rvm version has any differences with the fork version, but for now it's the only way due to my lack of knowledge.

 * [Install rvm](https://rvm.io/) first.